rjodhawa/VanillaOffers/Readme.md

 # Latest Updates
+08/27/2018
+2:58 AM
+1. googleID is stored in cookies, this information is used to decide if a person should be able to see myOffers and postOffers page.
+Only a logged in user can see theses pages.

 08/22/2018
 12:03 AM
 1. User can now login and logout (via google).
 I intend to addd facebook login soon.